EB-1: The First Preference

 EB-2: The Second Preference

 The employment-based second preference includes both the “Advanced-Degree Worker” category, which requires labor certification, and the “National Interest Waiver,” which does not.
 It may include certain occupations in "Schedule A, Group II."

 National Interest Waivers

 This visa category is for either advanced degree professionals or persons of exceptional ability who can demonstrate that they work in a field of substantial intrinsic merit, that the benefits from the work they do are national in scope, and that the national interests of the United States in the benefits provided by their work are great enough to outweigh the inherent benefit in protecting a job for a U.S. worker.
-With the exeption of accomplished medical reserachers, this category is best suited to people doing work of a fairly unusual type, in which one or more U.S. government agencies have expressed a policy interest.
+This category does not require evidence of personal renown or broad name recognition like the extraordinary ability or outstanding researcher categories, but it does require proof of the widespread impact of your work.

 There is a different kind of National Interest Waiver for physicians who undertake and agree to complete a 5-year commitment to work as a full-time primary care provider at a healthcare facility in a federally-designated shortage area or Veteran's Affairs hospital.